vsmash/nodemaiass/docs/commands.md

 # CLI Commands

-MAIASSNODE provides a set of commands for Git workflow automation and project management.
+MAIASS provides a set of commands for Git workflow automation and project management.

 ## Available Commands